CALL FOR SUBMISSIONS

 Poetry: We take rhyming poetry with clear messages and phrasing.
 Funny, sweet, or clever is good; snide, snarky, or obscure is not.
 This is not a magazine for haiku or blank verse.

-Poetry pieces should be no more than 300 words and follow the formatting guidelines provided above.
+Poetry pieces should be no more than 300 words (or two sides of a page, roughly) and follow the formatting guidelines provided above.